HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 The descriptions for each step in the above diagram include:
 * Step 1: The National Center for Health Statistics (NCHS) Data Store (e.g., Data Receiver) creates a Knowledge Artifact and makes it available via the Knowledge Artifact Repository.
-     * Step 1a: Knowledge Artifact Repositories which implement notifications, can optionally notify the subscribers (Data Source, eCR Now FHIR App*, Administrators) of changes in the Knowledge Artifacts.
+     * Step 1a: Knowledge Artifact Repositories which implement notifications, can optionally notify the subscribers (Data Source, eCR Now FHIR App (Health Care Surveys)*, Administrators) of changes in the Knowledge Artifacts.
-* Step 2: The eCR Now FHIR App* queries the Knowledge Artifact Repository to retrieve a Knowledge Artifact.
+* Step 2: The eCR Now FHIR App (Health Care Surveys)* queries the Knowledge Artifact Repository to retrieve a Knowledge Artifact.
-     * Step 2a: eCR Now FHIR App* receives the Knowledge Artifact as a response to the query in Step 2.
+     * Step 2a: eCR Now FHIR App (Health Care Surveys)* receives the Knowledge Artifact as a response to the query in Step 2.
-* Step 3: The eCR Now FHIR App* processes the Knowledge Artifact and creates subscriptions in the Data Source’s (e.g., EHR) FHIR Server so that it can be notified when specific events occur in clinical workflows.
+* Step 3: The eCR Now FHIR App (Health Care Surveys)* processes the Knowledge Artifact and creates subscriptions in the Data Source’s (e.g., EHR) FHIR Server so that it can be notified when specific events occur in clinical workflows.
 * Step 4: Providers as part of their clinical workflows update the data in the Data Source’s patient chart.
-* Step 5: The Data Source notifies the eCR Now FHIR App* based on subscriptions that have been created in Step 3.
+* Step 5: The Data Source notifies the eCR Now FHIR App (Health Care Surveys)* based on subscriptions that have been created in Step 3.
-* Step 6: The eCR Now FHIR App* queries the Data Source for patient’s data.
+* Step 6: The eCR Now FHIR App (Health Care Surveys)* queries the Data Source for patient’s data.
-     * Step 6a: eCR Now FHIR App* receives the response from the Data Source with the patient’s data.
+     * Step 6a: eCR Now FHIR App (Health Care Surveys)* receives the response from the Data Source with the patient’s data.
-* Step 7: The eCR Now FHIR App* submits the created report to the NCHS Data Store.
+* Step 7: The eCR Now FHIR App (Health Care Surveys)* submits the created report to the NCHS Data Store.
-* Step 8: The NCHS Data Store submits a response back to the eCR Now FHIR App* based on the submitted report.
+* Step 8: The NCHS Data Store submits a response back to the eCR Now FHIR App (Health Care Surveys)* based on the submitted report.
 The Response transaction can be synchronous or asynchronous (after a period of time).
-* Step 9: The eCR Now FHIR App* writes back the response from the NCHS Data Store to the Data Source as appropriate.
+* Step 9: The eCR Now FHIR App (Health Care Surveys)* writes back the response from the NCHS Data Store to the Data Source as appropriate.

 * *or vendor developed solution